 About The Author

-Alex Williams is a PhD candidate in Screen and Cultural Studies at the University of Melbourne, where their research focuses on pain and the body in contemporary art cinema.
-They are a member of the senior ticketing team at ACMI and a committee member of the Melbourne Cinémathèque.
+Alex Williams is a PhD candidate in Screen and Cultural Studies at the University of Melbourne, whose research focuses on corporeal vulnerability in contemporary slow cinema.
+They are co-coordinator of the community engagement program Screening Ideas and a committee member of the Melbourne Cinémathèque.

 Related Posts